 Introduction to Greenville, South Carolina

-Incorporated as a city in 1907, Greenville is home to approximately 56,000 inhabitants.
-The combined metropolitan area, which includes Spartanburg, has a population of over 1.1 million.
+Greenville was incorporated as a city in 1907.
+The combined metropolitan area includes Spartanburg.
 Greenville is located in northwestern South Carolina, 100 miles northwest of Columbia, the state capital.
 It is about 200 miles northwest of Charleston and approximately 150 miles northeast of Atlanta, GA.
 Greenville is the 4th largest city in the state.